StarBlue98/SGSL/README.md

-This repository is for SGSL, and the configs has been uploaded.
+This repository is for SGSL, and the config has been uploaded.